Siphonophore: Zooids

 A zooid is a single part of an organism that makes up the greater whole.
-Zooids are able to move rapidly and reconfigure themselves quickly, something that is useful for free-floating siphonophores.
 In general, siphonophore colonies have a modular body plan, with many different zooids making up the overall structure.
-These types can include: feeding gastrozooids, movement zooids, and sensory zooids.
+These types can include feeding gastrozooids, movement zooids, and sensory zooids.

 Specifically, feeding zooids in siphonophores have undergone many unique adaptations to service the deep.
 Gastrozooids are uniquely specialized organisms that have feeding polyps (similar to a mouth) along with a long tentacle with side branches which is used to capture the prey.
 This adaptation is unique to zooids living in siphonophore colonies.

 Nectophores

 Nectophores are medusae that assist in the propulsion and movement of some siphonophores in water.
 They are characteristic in physonectae and calycophores.
 The nectophores of these organisms are located in the nectosome where they can coordinate the swimming of colonies.
 The nectophores have also been observed in working in conjunction with reproductive structures in order to provide propulsion during colony detachment.